Skip to main content

 This relocation was undertaken in the same week as the monitoring work and went smoothly.
 The 15 reef stars were moved quickly (by vessel) from the experimental site to the rehabilitation site with the help of team members on snorkels.
 The following day these reef stars were firmly attached to the rest of the rehabilitation site, and new coral fragments were attached.

-Signs of the crown of thorns starfish: the Crown-of-thorns Starfish control program is reporting that the number of these coral-eating starfish appears to be increasing at Green Island reef and other nearby reefs.
+Signs of the COTS: the COTS control program is reporting that the number of these coral-eating starfish appears to be increasing at Green Island reef and other nearby reefs.
 Increased monitoring and active control will be undertaken if it is required to protect the growing coral at this high-value site.

 Visitation and expanded use: the rehabilitation site has been made available to other research projects to help us learn more about its developing and changing ecological makeup.
 This has included photogrammetry (3D photography to help monitor change) and more detailed fish surveys.